oneeve8/kobble-data/content/feamber.md

 When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... and some that do not.
 I have been watching hypnosis sessions by

+Hypnosis sessions that tap into the subconscious mind reveal the complexity

 Maybe we are in a dream.

 Maybe we are in a dream and the real world is out there... somewhere.